cardano-foundation/blockperf/README.md

 # Cardano blockperf

+Blockperf measures block propagation times in the network.
+By reading the nodes log file (watching for specific traces in it) it is able to tell when and from where block header/body arrived or block has been adopted.
+This data is then send to a backend run by the Cardano Foundation for further analyzation.

-Cardano blockperf constantly reads the cardano-node logfile.
-This allows it to measures block propagation times in the network as seen from that node.
-The data created will be sent to an MQTT Broker for collection and further analysis.
-The Broker runs on AWS' IoT Core Platform.
-Aggregated data sets of all single nodes' data points are published on a daily basis: <https://data.blockperf.cardanofoundation.org/>
+Aggregated data sets of all single nodes' data points are published on a daily
+basis: <https://data.blockperf.cardanofoundation.org/>.
 A visualized version will be publicly available soon.

 If you want to contribute, please get in touch with the Cardano Foundation's OPS & Infrastructure team to receive a openssl client certificate.